luisrodolfo10/incremental_sfm/index.md

 Once the keypoints are extracted, we match them between image pairs using a descriptor matcher (e.g., FLANN or brute-force matcher).
 This step identifies corresponding points in the images.

 ### Why Geometric Verification?
 Keypoint matching often produces outliers due to repetitive patterns or noise.
-To filter out incorrect matches, we use **geometric verification** with techniques like the **Fundamental Matrix** estimation.
+To filter out incorrect matches, we use **geometric verification** with the **Fundamental Matrix** estimation.
 This ensures that only matches consistent with the epipolar geometry are retained.
+To get aproppiate intrinsic matrices we get the intrinsic data from metadata of the images using EXIF and also looking up on the internet for the lens width based on the model of the cameras.

 **Example Code Snippet**:
 ```python